6.1.3 Family life in historical context

 - incurable insanity.

-The 1969 Act replaced ‘cruelty’ by ‘unreasonable behaviour’ and added two ‘non-fault’ grounds (to that of incurable insanity), which made divorce easier to obtain:
+The 1969 Act replaced ‘cruelty’ by ‘unreasonable behaviour’ and added the following two ‘non-fault’ grounds (to that of incurable insanity), which made divorce easier to obtain:

 - living apart for two years and both parties consenting to divorce

 - living apart for five years without both parties consenting to divorce.

 Summary After this change, divorce increased greatly.
 Between 1980 and 2005 it was more than four times the average level in the 1960s.
 Since 2005 it has fallen to about 20% below the 1980-2005 average (a change that partly reflects the lower number of married couples, following the reduction in marriages shown in Table 1).

 After 2005, the no. of divorces fell each year until 2009, when it was 114,000, before rising again, to 120,000 in 2010 and 118,000 in 2011 (rounded figures).